seo3650/Audio_style_transfer/README.md

 ## Signal-to-Noise-Ratio (SNR)

-We implement the SNR, which evaluate the model's performance with noise. you can run the SNR.ipynb in the Colab.
+We implement the SNR, which evaluates the model's performance with noise. you can run the SNR.ipynb in the Colab.

 If you want to evaluate your converted song, save your song into the./SNR folder.